Caesars gets fresh chance at halting U.S. creditor lawsuits

 Junior creditors have refused to support a bankruptcy restructuring plan that envisions splitting the operating unit into a casino operator and a separate property company.

-They have accused Caesars of looting the operating unit of its best assets before last year’s Chapter 11 filing to benefit private equity owners Apollo Global Management LLC and TPG Capital.
+They have accused Caesars of looting the operating unit of its best assets before last year’s Chapter 11 filing to benefit private equity owners Apollo Global Management LLC and TPG Capital [TPG.UL].
 Caesars has said the transfers were fair.

 The casino group, formed by the 2008 buyout of Harrah‘s, hopes that an independent investigation into pre-bankruptcy transactions will help pave a path for resolution among warring creditor groups.